 View a summary about the origin of the WFIWC written by Mal Furniss, minutes from the first meeting in 1949, or a description of WFIWC History and Objectives (written by an unknown author in 1949).
 The WFIWC Constitution is also available online.

 The History Committee acquires, preserves, and publishes material involving historical letters, photos, and memorabilia related to forest entomology in western North America.
-View selected photos from the WFIWC archives, or a bibliography of historical articles related to western forest entomology.
+View Historical Vignettes from the WFIWC archives, or a Bibliography of historical articles related to western forest entomology.